JustinCast/JustinCast/README.md

 ## Special and Unusual Experiences 🤓
 - I have taught other devs about Web Development, databases like PostgresSQL and many other technologies.
-- I have contributed in a hackathon and [we got the 2nd place](https://youtu.be/2jB0Nzw21h0).
+- I have contributed to a hackathon and [we got the 2nd place](https://youtu.be/2jB0Nzw21h0).

 <hr />